USC women open 2016 ranked No. 2 in the land, and the USC men are No. 8.

-10 Top-10 Finishes 17 Top-20 Finishes • 5-time Pac-12 Coach of the Year 18 NCAA Appearances
+11 Top-10 Finishes • 19 Top-20 Finishes • 5-time Pac-12 Coach of the Year • 20 NCAA Appearances

-A four-time Pac-12 Coach of the Year and three-time ITA Region Coach of the Year -- the most recent honors having come last season for 2013 -- Gallien has compiled a 324-133 (.709) overall record at USC while holding a career record of 386-157 (.711) in his 21 seasons as a head coach, including three years with the Pepperdine men’s program [Due to NCAA penalty, 7 wins left undecided and 1 win became a loss; Original USC record: 332-132 (.716) and original career total: 394-156 (.716)].
+A five-time Pac-12 Coach of the Year and four-time ITA Region Coach of the Year — having swept those awards in 2015 — Gallien has compiled a 367-144 (.718) overall record at USC while holding a career record of 429-168 (.719) in his 23 seasons as a head coach, including three years with the Pepperdine men’s program [Due to NCAA penalty, 7 wins left undecided and 1 win became a loss; Original USC record: 375-143 (.724) and original career total: 437-167 (.724)].

 In 2012, Gallien and the Women of Troy won a share of the Pac-12 Championship, finishing 8-1 in conference play before making a run to the NCAA Semifinals, thanks to a quarterfinal win over Stanford.
 The 24-4 finish for USC had the Trojans ranked No. 4 in the nation for USC’s highest final ranking since 2006.
 Gallien’s 2009 Women of Troy had snapped a 23-year losing streak to the Cardinal to get USC honors as outright Pac-10 Champions and help secure Gallien’s third selection as the Pac-10 Coach of the Year as well as an eventual pick as the ITA West Region Coach of the Year.
 Gallien also saw Amanda Fink become the second Trojan to win the Pac-10 Singles Championship with her run to the title in 2009.

+Under Gallien’s guidance in 2007, Lindsey Nelson won USC’s first Pac-10 Singles Championship and went on to make her second straight trip to the NCAA singles final -- the first time in program history a USC player has made back-to-back appearances in the final.
 In 2006, Gallien’s USC squad worked its way into the NCAA Semifinals, where the Trojans fell to Miami in a match that was interrupted by rain and resumed the next day.
 USC finished with a 21-4 overall record and wound up ranked No. 3 at season’s close with Gallien named Pac-10 Coach of the Year.

 Gallien was named the 2003 ITA West Region Coach of the Year after leading the squad to the ITA’s No. 1 ranking for three weeks midseason, marking the first time USC had held the top spot since 1985.
-The Women of Troy also finished with the program’s best overall record (22-6) in 15 years.
+The Trojans also finished with the program’s best overall record (22-6) in 15 years.
 Armed with four seniors, the team finished the season ranked No. 5 after advancing to the NCAA Quarterfinals.

 In 2001, the Women of Troy made a third consecutive appearance in the NCAA Quarterfinals.
 USC earned a No. 8 final national ranking with a 20-8 overall record.

 Gallien’s career at Troy began in the 1995-96 season as he led the Women of Troy to a 16-9 overall record and 4-6 mark in the Pac-10 Southern Division.
-At that time, USC’s 16 wins were its most since the 1990 season.
+At that time, USC’s 16 wins were its most since 1990.
 The following year, the 1997 Trojans were overwhelmed by injuries and finished the season with a 10-16 overall record and 0-10 finish in the Pac-10.
 The 1998 Trojans, despite still being plagued by injuries throughout the year, garnered a winning record at 13-11 and went 3-5 in the Pac-10 for sixth place.